servo/book/src/architecture/concurrency-and-parallelism.md

 ## Challenges

 * _Parallel-hostile libraries_.
-  Some third-party libraries we need don't play well in multi-threaded environments.
+  Some third-party libraries we need don't play well in multithreaded environments.
   Fonts in particular have been difficult.
   Even if libraries are technically thread-safe, often thread safety is achieved through a library-wide mutex lock, harming our opportunities for parallelism.
 * _Too many threads_.